Mabel Bent

 Mabel Virginia Anna Bent (née Hall-Dare, a.k.a.
-Mrs J. Theodore Bent) (28 January 1847 – 3 July 1929), was an Anglo-Irish explorer, excavator, writer and photographer.
-With her husband, J. Theodore Bent, she spent two decades (1877–1897) travelling, collecting and researching in remote regions of the Eastern Mediterranean, Asia Minor, Africa, and Arabia.
+Mrs James Theodore Bent) (28 January 1847 – 3 July 1929), was an Anglo-Irish explorer, excavator, writer and photographer.
+With her husband, James Theodore Bent, she spent two decades (1877–1897) travelling, collecting and researching in remote regions of the Eastern Mediterranean, Asia Minor, Africa, and Arabia.

 Early life

 Hall-Dare was born on 28 January 1847.
 Her birthplace was her grandfather's estate, Beauparc, on the River Boyne in County Meath, Ireland.
 Via her mother, Frances Anna Catherine Lambart, she descends from Oliver Lambart, 1st Lord Lambart, Baron of Cavan (died June 1618), English MP for Southampton (1597), Governor of Connaught (1601), Irish Privy Counsellor (1603).
 He is buried in Westminster Abbey.
 Shortly after her birth the Hall-Dares moved to Temple House, County Sligo, before re-locating in the early 1860s to County Wexford, acquiring the property that was later to become Newtownbarry House, in Newtownbarry (now the village of Bunclody).
 While young, Hall-Dare suffered several bereavements, losing both her parents and her two brothers.

 Hall-Dare and her sisters received education at home with private governesses and tutors.